Orthotropics: as an approach to Your Child’s Crowded Teeth.

 The tongue is the strongest muscle in the mouth, & when it sits on the palate (the roof), it forces the maxilla (upper jaw bone) to widen - thus creating more room for the teeth.
 Correct tongue positioning is also crucial for achieving a proper swallow pattern.

 Does your child have crowded teeth?
-Orthotropics promotes proper facial growth and ensures their teeth have enough room the fall naturally into place!
+Orthotropics promotes proper facial growth and may support the development of adequate space for emerging teeth.

 Contact Us Contact Us